The Fall 2018 Studio Lottery will be held Thursday, August 30. The following guidelines will help you navigate the

 Not all students in all programs will possess the capabilities necessary to undertake certain projects that may be proposed by critics.
 See the Recommended Backgrounds for Option Studios page for more information.
 This information should be taken into consideration when you rank your choices on the lottery ballot.
 Please note that appropriate background means that you are currently enrolled in a degree program in this discipline, or previously obtained a degree in this discipline.
 Failure to select studios that you are eligible for will result in you being randomly assigned in a studio in which you are eligible.

 Harvard Global Support Services (GSS) and the Harvard International Office (HIO) will have representatives available in the lobby of Gund Hall immediately following the lottery presentations.

 If you have questions about traveling internationally, including specific visa questions, please visit the Harvard Global Support Services table in the lobby of Gund Hall from 11:30 AM – 1:00 PM on lottery day.
 If you can’t stop by on lottery day, visit the Global Support Services website to access travel and logistical resources.

 GSS is a University-wide office dedicated to supporting and enabling Harvard’s international projects and travel by providing tools and guidance to faculty, students, and staff studying, working, and researching overseas.
 Their flagship resources include the Harvard Travel Registry and Harvard Travel Assist Program, which provides 24/7 medical and security support and evacuation services abroad.
 Their ability to provide assistance is directly tied to the Harvard Travel Registry, so it’s crucial that you enter your itinerary in the Registry before you leave and keep it up to date during your travels.

-Please stop by the GSS table to learn more about data security issues in China, strict import controls in South Korea (to include common over the counter medications), crime in South Africa or Brazil, obtaining your visa, or to ask any questions about the studio locations.
+Stop by the GSS table to learn more about obtaining your visa, or to ask any questions about the studio locations.
 They can also show you how to register your trip and sign up for safety and security alerts for your country of travel.
-They’re happy to help!
+They are happy to help!